Emotions run the world, and nobody taught us how to work with them.

 The Decision Maker is the central idea.
 It’s the mechanism that converts thoughts and feelings into behaviour.

-A small number of connected ideas sit around it:
+A number of connected ideas sit around it:

 The aim